OUR STRATEGIC PLAN

 - Receive recognition for success in the arts on a national scale

-- School pride - successes are mana-enhancing and builds community within the school
+- School pride - successes are mana-enhancing and build community within the school

-- Students have a creative and fun outlet within school - helps to keep ākonga engaged in their schooling
+- Students have a creative and meaningful outlet within school which helps to keep ākonga engaged in schooling

 - Schools that lack resources to deliver a varied arts curriculum are provided with multiple equitable and accessible options